Masterclass “Social Justice and Fair Limits to Wealth”

 The masterclass has a pre-read format.
 Texts will be made available one month before the master class.
 Participants are expected to prepare these texts in advance.
 Additionally, each participant is expected to give a short presentation of 10-15 minutes addressing the philosophical question in one of the texts in order to contribute to the discussion.
 After that the sessions of the master class will be devoted to discussing these questions with Ingrid Robeyns.

-Further details on the CfP, participation fees, application, and agenda will follow in autumn 2019.
-If you are interested in more details you can contact Matthias Kramm, Utrecht University (firstname.lastname@example.org) or Rebecca Gutwald, Munich School of Philosophy (email@example.com).
+Further details on the CfP, participation fees, application, and agenda can be found on the website below.
+If you are interested in more details you can contact Matthias Kramm, Utrecht University (email@example.com) or Rebecca Gutwald, Munich School of Philosophy (firstname.lastname@example.org).